elongstreet88/docker_ad_ssh_ubuntu/README.md

 # Introduction
-SSH Jump farm for with AD in a docker container.
+SSH Jump farm for Active Directory in a Docker container.

 This container:
 - Uses any AD account to bind to AD (no domain join required!)